volkertb/vmusic/README.md

 # Building

-You need the standard C++ building tools, _make_, _libasound_ and headers (e.g. `libasound2-dev` in Ubuntu).
+You need the standard C++ building tools, make, libasound and headers (e.g. `libasound2-dev` in Ubuntu).

 First, ensure that, in the directory where the VMusic source resides, you add two extra directories:

-* _VirtualBox.src_ containing the unpacked pristine VirtualBox source from [virtualbox.org](https://www.virtualbox.org/wiki/Downloads), e.g. the contents of [VirtualBox-6.1.32.tar.bz2](https://download.virtualbox.org/virtualbox/6.1.32/VirtualBox-6.1.32.tar.bz2).
+* `VirtualBox.src` containing the unpacked pristine VirtualBox source from [virtualbox.org](https://www.virtualbox.org/wiki/Downloads), e.g. the contents of [VirtualBox-6.1.32.tar.bz2](https://download.virtualbox.org/virtualbox/6.1.32/VirtualBox-6.1.32.tar.bz2).

-* _VirtualBox.linux.amd64_ containing at least the following VirtualBox Linux.amd64 libraries, either from an official installation or your distribution's package: _VBoxRT.so_ and _VBoxVMM.so_.
+* `VirtualBox.linux.amd64` containing at least the following VirtualBox Linux.amd64 libraries, either from an official installation or your distribution's package: `VBoxRT.so` and `VBoxVMM.so`.
-E.g. copy _/usr/lib/virtualbox/VBoxRT.so_ into _VirtualBox.linux.amd64/VBoxRT.so_.
+E.g. copy `/usr/lib/virtualbox/VBoxRT.so` into `VirtualBox.linux.amd64/VBoxRT.so`.

-After this, just type `make` followed by `make pack` and _VMusic.vbox-extpack_ should be generated.
+After this, just type `make` followed by `make pack` and `VMusic.vbox-extpack` should be generated.